 Discover classes, events, tours, and groups that fit your interests.

-Home > Wellness Resources > Health Library > Frailty in Older Adults
+Home > Be Healthy > Health Library > Frailty in Older Adults

 Growing older often means getting tired faster and moving slower than before.
 But some older people become very weak, and everyday activities become hard to do.
 This may be a health problem called frailty.